 We have a podcast with popular artists, writers, and music industry personnel inspiring everyone listening, and our influence is growing as radio stations are picking it up as we speak.

-We’re fulfilling our call “to empower Christian songwriters worldwide” through our Facebook group “Successful Christian Songwriters” with over 4,500 people and growing, plus our new NCS MEMBERSHIP is growing every day for songwriters hungry to go deeper.
+We’re fulfilling our call “to empower Christian songwriters worldwide” through our Facebook group “Successful Christian Songwriters” with over 4,500 people and growing.

 And… all because GOD told me I wasn’t even being a “good human” to expose my chronic TSS.